wrong-lang/manao/README.md

 ## 📜 License

-This project is licensed under the [CC BY-NC-SA 4.0](/LICENSE).
-For more info, refer to [CreativeCommons Website](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en)
+This project is licensed under the [GNU General Public License version 3](/LICENSE).
+For more info, refer to [GNU Official Website](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ## 🙋‍♂️ FAQ